 In this 16mm Taylor Steele release we are immersed in a world of surf travel, where the journey is as important as the destination.
-Each chapter of the film begins with the narration, “There once was a man who became unstuck in the world…” before melting into a delicately woven tale of a purest’s quest for surfing adventure and freedom.
+Each chapter of the film begins with the narration, “…” before melting into a delicately woven tale of a purest’s quest for surfing adventure and freedom.

 The film drifts seamlessly from Iceland to Vietnam, Africa to India and Peru.
 In every destination as much screen time is dedicated to the country’s unique panoramas and people as it is to the wave-riding, with crisp editing and chilled soundtracks effortlessly completing each tale.